TOD-theses/tod_attack_miner/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md) for installation instructions.

+We also use a postgres database, which you can run with eg `docker run --rm --name miner_postgres -p 5432:5432 -e POSTGRES_PASSWORD=password postgres`

 ## Usage

-After installing it, you can run it as following:
+After installing and creating the database, you can run it as following:

 ```bash
 $ python -m tod_attack_miner --help